LarsHagemann/serializer/README.md

 ### serializer

+! serstr.hpp currently works only on Windows.
+If you know a platform independent std::string narrow(const std::string& in) function, please tell me.

 The C++ Serializer makes it (hopefully) easy to serialize and deserialize objects.
 This is a header only library comprised of the following files:
 * [serializable.hpp](/serializable.hpp)